Can Filing Chapter 7 Bankruptcy Stop My Car From Being Repossessed?

 Redeem your car while filing Chapter 7 can make it so you only have to pay the actual cash value of your vehicle.
 This can be a great help to people who are very underwater on their car loan.
 The savings could be in the thousands.

-Bottom line: Bankruptcy can be freeing, but also complicated.
-Consult with a competent bankruptcy lawyer to be on the safe side.
+Bankruptcy can be freeing, but it is also complicated.
+Before making any decisions about bankruptcy, consult with a competent bankruptcy lawyer to be on the safe side.